 Teton County sits in the northwest part of the Central Montana tourism region, nestled close to the Rocky Mountain Front.
 Land area of the county totals 2,293 square miles with 20 square miles covered by water.
 The county, with a population of 6,073, has six communities including Bynum, Choteau, Dutton, Fairfield, Pendroy and Power.
 Choteau is the county seat and the largest community in the county.

 Grain crops of wheat and barley are predominant along with lentils, peas and oilseed crops.
-Ranching, raising primarily cattle and sheep, is also a large part of the economy in Teton County.
+Cattle and sheep ranching are also a large part of the economy in Teton County.

-The town of Choteau, located on US Hwy 89, is often referred to as the Gateway to Recreation with its access to the Lewis & Clark National Forest and the Bob Marshall Wilderness.
+The town of Choteau, located on US Hwy 89, is often referred to as the Gateway to Recreation with its access to the Helena-Lewis & Clark National Forest and the Bob Marshall Wilderness.
 Choteau was named for French fur trader and explorer Pierre Chouteau, Jr., changing the spelling slightly.
-He was a well traveled trader and explorer in Montana and nearby Chouteau County is also named for him.
+He was a well-traveled trader and explorer in Montana and nearby Chouteau County is also named for him.
 Choteau’s Old Trail Museum, open seasonally, is on the Montana Dinosaur Trail and is a must-see.
 Area history, both cultural and natural, is showcased here along with a 3D version of Maiasaura, Montana’s official state fossil.
+The grassy areas surrounding the Old Trail Museum have full size dinosaur replicas ready to greet visitors (and a great photo op).
 American novelist A. B. Guthrie lived here and the museum features a tribute to him along with displays of local Metis culture.
 In the middle of Choteau, US Hwy 89 becomes Main Avenue and splits and circles the Teton County Courthouse (on the National Register of Historic Places).
-On the west edge of town is the Choteau Country Club golf course, open to the public, with spectacular views of the Rocky Mountain Front.
+Overlooking Choteau on the east edge of town is the Choteau Country Club golf course, open to the public, with spectacular views of the Rocky Mountain Front and the rolling grasslands.

 Bynum is located north of Choteau, also on US Hwy 89.
-The town is home to a one-room school, an agate shop, bar/restaurant, and Two Medicine Dinosaur Center.
+The town is home to a one-room school, an agate shop, bar/restaurant (their ceiling is covered with dollar bills), and Two Medicine Dinosaur Center.
 Two Medicine, also on the Montana Dinosaur Trail, is an excellent facility devoted to paleontology with displays, geologic information and a bone prep area.
-Hands on field digs are offered by Two Medicine Dinosaur Center, many to surrounding areas.
+Hands-on field digs are offered by Two Medicine Dinosaur Center, with many taking place in nearby areas.

 Dutton and Power are in the eastern part of Teton County and both are known for the wheat and barley produced in surrounding fields.